dalonlobo/Eng-Kan-LSTM-translate/report.md

    ![Fig 3](figs/Model_1.png)

     Here I've noticed the choice of loss function also plays an important role in model training.
 I've used categorical_crossentropy, which is ideal for multi class classification.
 Correct loss function has to be chosen based on the dataset and usecase.
 Used Adam(short for Adaptive Moment Estimation) optimizer which is an update to RMSProp optimizer[4].
+With optimezer, there is a hyper parameter called learning rate.
+This decides the rate at which the weights get updated.
+It should be small, so that while learning, the model does not skip the minima.
+The trade-off is that the smaller the learning rate, the longer the model takes to converge.
+I noticed this while experimenting and tuned this param accordingly.
+Usually learning rate of 0.001 to 0.0001 gave me good results.
+High Learning rate like 0.8 etc never converged, the loss was close to 2 in my case.

 3. Added batch normalization after each layer.
 The accuracy did not change much as shown in figure below.
 There is a sudden drop in accuracy at epoch 4, which could be caused by random selection of images for validation, and most of the images might have belonged to "disgust" category which has very few images in training set.